-If you’ve spent any amount of time on the Internet, you’ve likely come across CAPTCHA a time or two. reCAPTCHA is a CAPTCHA-like system created by Google.
+If you’ve spent any amount of time on the Internet, you’ve likely come across reCAPTCHA a time or two. reCAPTCHA is a CAPTCHA-like system created by Google.
 Instead of using a set of text or numbers that users are required to type correctly before they can take a certain action on a site, reCAPTCHA only requires people to click a checkbox to confirm they are human.
 Through machine learning and risk analysis, reCAPTCHA is able to determine whether or not a person is a bot.

-Spam, Be Gone (Why You Should Enable CAPTCHA)
+Spam, Be Gone (Why You Should Enable Invisible reCAPTCHA)

 All Formstack forms have behind-the-scenes technology in place to help prevent spam.
-However, if you still see spam activity on your secure forms, you might want to enable CAPTCHA.
+However, if you still see spam activity on your secure forms, you might want to enable Invisible reCAPTCHA.

-CAPTCHA is available on all paid accounts and gives another layer of protection to your forms.
-When enabled, CAPTCHA controls are placed at the end of your form to help deter would-be spammers.
+Invisible reCAPTCHA is available on all paid accounts and provides another layer of protection for your secure forms.
+When enabled, this tool works behind the scenes to help deter would-be spammers.
 People are not required to complete image or audio CAPTCHA puzzles unless they are flagged as suspicious.

-CAPTCHA is not required for your forms to be secure online forms, but it’s a good option if you’re getting too many submissions that seem like spam.
+reCAPTCHA is not required for your forms to be secure, but it’s a good option if you’re getting too many submissions that seem like spam.

-Easy as Pie (How to Enable CAPTCHA)
+Easy as Pie (How to Enable Invisible reCAPTCHA)

-To enable CAPTCHA on a form, follow these quick steps:
+To enable reCAPTCHA on a form, follow these quick steps:

 - Go to Build > Form Extras (at the bottom of the options box on the left side of the screen).

-- Find “CAPTCHA,” and toggle it to “ON.”
+- Find “Invisible reCAPTCHA,” and toggle it to “ON.”

-User Beware (Warnings about Using CAPTCHA)
+User Beware (Warnings about Using Invisible reCAPTCHA)

-Before you use CAPTCHA as a form security measure, make sure you understand the potential downside.
-Here are a couple reasons you may want to avoid using CAPTCHA on your secure online forms:
+Before you use reCAPTCHA as a form security measure, make sure you understand the potential downside.
+Here are a couple reasons you may want to avoid using reCAPTCHA on your secure online forms: